The best barefoot shoes for kids have thin, flexible soles and a wide toe-box. This allows a child to naturally develop strong, healthy feet!

 ➳ Pricing: The kids’ Prios are priced at $69.99.

 Vivobarefoot is one of the most prominent names in barefoot shoes.
 Its kids’ shoes all have soles that are thin, wide, flat and bendy to promote the natural foot development.
 Vivobarefoot has a wide range of styles in its kids’ barefoot shoe line up, including active, every day, sandals, and boots.

 The Primus Kids and the Primus Junior are some of Vivobarefoot’s most popular zero-drop kids’ shoes.
 The breathable mesh uppers on these lightweight barefoot shoes are made from recycled PET plastic bottles, so they’re cutting down on the amount of new materials that go into their shoes and reducing the plastic that ends up in landfills.
 Vivobarefoot also makes sandals, leather boots, and barefoot winter boots for kids.
 Vivobarefoot shoes start at US Toddler size 5 (EU 20).

-➳ Shop Now: Vivobarefoot Kids
+➳ Shop Now: MukiShoes Kids